Definitions of DevOps Pipeline

 Conclusion

 DevOps itself is a topic still taking pace with the market scenario.
 Many organizations cannot accept or welcome this methodology wholeheartedly.
-Still, it is becoming tough for every developer to slowly mitigate and fill the gap between the development and operational team.
+Still, it is becoming challenging for every developer to slowly mitigate and fill the gap between the development and operational team.
 DevOps Pipeline has enhanced the overall DevOps lifecycle.

 Recommended Articles